 When traveling to the United States, local authorities require that each passenger's flight and reservation details be inspected prior to entry.
 Without this data transmission by the tour operator an entry into the USA is not possible.
 Similar rules may apply to other states.

 Transfers to other countries

 If we process data in another country (ie outside the EU), or transmit data in the context of the use of third party services or disclosure, this is only done to fulfill our (pre) contractual obligations, on the basis of your consent, due to a legal obligation, or based on our legitimate interests.
 Subject to legal or contractual permissions, we process or have the data processed in a third country only in the presence of the special conditions of Art.
 44 et seq.
 GDPR.
-The processing is on the basis of specific guarantees, such as the officially recognized level of data protection (eg for the US through the “Privacy Shield”) or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").
+The processing is on the basis of specific guarantees, such as the officially recognized level of data protection or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").